Board of Directors

 Peter Sherris, a cardiologist and internist, practiced medicine for 30 years at Kaiser Permanente.
 There he held several administrative roles, including Assistant Chief Medicine, Chairman of Credentials Committee, Physician Manager of Outside Services, Director Short Appointment Clinics, Director of Medicine Quality Assurance, and helped establish a Hospital-Based Medicine Department.
 Peter first volunteered with Tiba in 2007, and promptly decided to retire and pursue a second career in international health.
 He earned an MPH at UC Berkeley in 2009.
 His focus is community health workers and community-based health care, with a particular interest in economic sustainability.
 Peter travels to Kenya frequently and works almost daily on supporting and enhancing the work to TIBA and Matibabu Foundation.

-Katie currently lives in San Francisco, California with her husband and two young daughters.
+Diane Dodge, Executive Director of Tiba Foundation, has over 17 years of non-profit executive management and philanthropy experience and is committed to community-owned and -determined social transformation.
+She brings her expertise in organizational strategy and fund development, and her passion for grassroots international development.
 She wholeheartedly believes that quality health care is a basic human right and is passionate about improving medical access for the millions of people in need in Kenya.

 Sharon Levine, MD